Usted vs tú: Why are there two words for “you” in Spanish? Today we’ll learn how to use usted and practice it in a bunch of Spanish sentence contexts.

 Ellos dijeron que lo vieron en el teatro.

-For more practice with usted and everything else we’ve learned on this show, go to LCSPodcast.com/21 to practice with the free materials.
+For more practice with usted and everything else we’ve learned on this show, access the online flashcards for free here.

 I’m super excited about tomorrow’s episode; we’ll get to start practicing the verb Estar, which is another way to translate “to be” in Spanish!